 Firms have many tools that they’re expected to use to protect clients.
 These include audits, regular reviews by experts, automated tools to monitor portfolios, and stringent requirements on firm policies and procedures.
 If a firm fails to adequately train and supervise their brokers and other employees, they may create an environment where negligence flourishes.

 Any recovery in a negligence claim will depend on the facts of the situation.
-Our lawyers can help review your case and determine if there was more than broker negligence involved.
+Our lawyers can help review your case and determine if more than broker negligence was involved.

 What If You Suspect Broker Negligence?

 If you suspect broker negligence, it’s important to take action now.
 The longer you wait, the more you and your investments may be at risk.

 By law, brokers must communicate with their clients about their investments and provide honest, thoughtful advice.
 If you’ve experienced lapses in communication, suffered unusual swings in the value of your portfolio, or otherwise suspect that your broker is negligent in their duties, the following steps can help:

 - Collect any communications from your broker and any documentation you have about your investments.
 Negligence can be hard to spot, but the decisions and communications of your broker can provide valuable information about the work your broker has done (or has failed to do).